adsweet/Phylogenetics_Lab/Lab9/README.md

 :white_check_mark: __What do you think it means if certain relationships are highly reticulated (have many lines connecting them)?__

-Next, create an NJ tree in SplitsTree by going to Trees → BioNJ.
+Next, create a NJ tree in SplitsTree by going to Trees → BioNJ.
 A window will pop up; hit “Apply.”

 :white_check_mark: __How does the NJ tree compare to the NeighborNet network?__